-1. We have a very eclectic group
+1. We have a very eclectic group, please be patient

-4. Rejoining the track
+6. Rejoining the track

 • backing onto it, unless there is no alternative

 • driving in front of another competitor and ruining their race

 • darting back onto the track without a clear, long view of the racing surface behind you